How’s Ted doing? And how are you?

 Well, it’s a beautifully sunny Sunday morning in October (anyone else old enough to remember ‘seasons’, ah those were the days, eh?!) and I’ve been prompted to post here once more.
 People have been kind enough to ask how Ted and I are getting on, now that he’s away at school, and so I thought I’d tell you.

 The two-hour drive to the school was fine, business as usual, we had the normal argument about what music we listened to.
 (I’m not a massive Iron Maiden fan and he’s not keen on The Carpenters, for some reason.
 We compromised with the Kaiser Chiefs.)
-It was no different than any other car journey, except for one small moment when he slid his great big hand into mine.
+It was no different than any other car journey, except for one small moment when his great big hand clasped mine.

 “You OK?”
 I asked.
 He nodded, with a crinkly smile, and took his hand away to turn the music up.
-I cried into the windscreen for the rest of the trip, and he predicted a riot over and over and over again.
+I cried at the windscreen for the rest of the trip, and he predicted a riot over and over and over again.

 He’s living in a house with eight similar 13 yr-old boys and a wonderfully tolerant and smiling houseparent, who is known as ‘Miss’.
 There are three beds in his dorm, which has an ensuite bathroom.
 There’s a massive TV downstairs, a computer, lots of squashy sofas, a kitchen for toast and snacks and they have a house meeting every Sunday night.
 I think it’s probably nicer than being at home.